jonsuh/jonsuh.com/_posts/2015-01-19-august-smart-lock.md

 Although it looks bulky in person, when turning it manually it doesn’t feel awkward and turns with ease, almost effortless.
 The face plate tends to become loose and falls off sometimes when you’re unlocking it manually (it may be just the way I’m gripping it, but the same thing happens to my wife).

-August Smart Lock comes in 4 flavors from you to choose from: silver, champagne, silver, and red.
+August Smart Lock comes in 4 flavors from you to choose from: silver, champagne, black, and red.

 ![](https://augusthomeinc.files.wordpress.com/2014/07/lock_colors2c_angled.jpg)